-The Administration on Aging (AoA), part of the Department of Health and Human Services (DHHS), is the official Federal agency dedicated to policy development, planning and the delivery of supportive home and community-based services to older persons and their caregivers.
+The Administration for Community Living (ACL) is the official Federal agency dedicated to policy development, planning and the delivery of supportive home and community-based services to older persons and their caregivers.
 The AoA works through the national aging network of 56 State Units on Aging, 655 Area Agencies on Aging, and 236 Tribal and Native organizations.

 The National Association of Area Agencies on Aging (n4a) is the umbrella organization for the AAAs and Title VI Native American aging programs in the U.S. Through its presence in Washington, D.C., n4a advocates on behalf of the local aging agencies to ensure that needed resources and support services are available to older Americans.

 In Washington State, Aging and Long-Term Support Administration (ALTSA) functions as the State Unit on Aging.
 ALTSA is part of the Department of Social and Health Services (DSHS).

 The Seattle-King County Area Agency on Aging is one of 13 AAAs in Washington State.
 The Washington Association of Area Agencies on Aging (W4A) works with local Area Agencies on Aging (AAA) to create elder friendly communities and to enhance the effectiveness of each AAA through a strong agenda of information, debate, advocacy and education.